nlp4climate/nlp4climate.github.io/callforpapers.md

 <h2>More Info</h2>

-For more information, please refer to the workshop website:
+For more information and deadlines, please refer to the workshop website:
 [https://nlp4climate.github.io/](https://nlp4climate.github.io/)

+More information on formatting instructions etc. can be found in our [https://nlp4climate.github.io/submissionguide/](submission guide).

 <h2>Submission Site</h2>